gabrielfalcao/bose/doc/index.rst

   python setup.py install

-However, **please note** that without setuptools/distribute installed, you will not be able to use third-party nose plugins.
+However, **please note** that without setuptools/distribute installed, you will not be able to use third-party bose plugins.

-This will install the nose libraries, as well as the :doc:`nosetests <usage>` script, which you can use to automatically discover and run tests.
+This will install the bose libraries, as well as the :doc:`bosetests <usage>` script, which you can use to automatically discover and run tests.

 Now you can run tests for your project::

   cd path/to/project
-  nosetests
+  bosetests

 You should see output something like this::